DShield-ISC/dshield/README_cron.md

 ### weblog submit

 The weblogsubmit.py script is run twice an hour (the times are randomly set during install, but 30 minutes from each other).
 This script will read logs from the sqlite database (/srv/www/DB/webserver.sqlite) and submit them to DShield via HTTPs
+Also the webpy.sh script is run at the same time, it checks the status of the webpy service.
+If certain condition are found, this service will be restarted.
+It may be enough to exclude the reboot mentioned lower in this text.
+It needs lsof to be installed, which is done for systems using apt and zypper.

 ### firewall logs parser